 • Recap of the steps covered

-Efficient Installation of DIY Fiberglass Pool Shells
+Efficient Installation of Fiberglass Pool Shells

 1. Planning and Design Considerations

 • Sun exposure: Pools are more enjoyable when they receive good sunlight during the day.
-Observe how the sun moves across your yard and position the shell where it will get the most use and warmth.
+Observe how the sun moves across the yard and position the shell where it will get the most use and warmth.

 • Privacy: Think about sightlines from neighbors’ windows or from the street.
 This is the time to plan for privacy fencing, hedges, or decorative screens.